hoogenm/getting-data-project/README.md

 "Getting and Cleaning Data".
 This ```readme.md``` will explain the tools used, "how to use" the script, and the way the script handles it's job.

 In writing the script, in addition to reading the course assignment and the files supplied in the dataset, I also used the official 'Discussion Forum' for the assignment.

 *The script will create ```result_of_step5.csv``` from the dataset.*

+## Codebook
-The Codebook for the variables is supplied in a separate file.
+The Codebook for the variables is supplied in a separate file called ```codebook.pdf``` and can be found alongside this README.md in the toplevel directory of this repository.

 ## Used versions of R and packages
 * This script was developed and tested using R version 3.1.2 on a 64-bit Linux system (used distribution: Netrunner 14,